cassiomolin/jersey-websockets-undertow/README.md

 <img src="src/main/doc/test page.png" width="650">

-Alternatively to the test page, you can broadcast a message with cURL:
+Alternatively to the test page, you can broadcast a message with [cURL][]:

 ```bash
 curl -X POST \